CombiningIdeas/echo-tgbot/README.md

 ## Goals for creating a bot :star:

+The bot will be created in telegram. :airplane:

 The main goals that the author pursues when creating a bot:
 + Write a functional telegram bot. :stars:
 + When writing a project, use the principles of clean architecture and clean